bitboss-ca/freebsd-arm-tools/README.md

 last command we did not specify a size.
 By default the growfs command will take up whatever remaining space that it can.
 Look at the output above: growfs tells us that some sectors cannot be allocated, and right below that, tells us the size, in megabytes of the new filesystem.
-This is great, because we are going to use that number to calculate the size of the new freebsd slice.
+This is great, because we are going to use that number to calculate the size of the new freebsd slice.</del>

-So, let's say we want to have a 512MB swap space and enlarge the FreeBSD space to use up the rest.
+<del>So, let's say we want to have a 512MB swap space and enlarge the FreeBSD space to use up the rest.
 now we can take that 15120.0MB reported above, subtract 512MB, and  get 14608.</del>

 I have not been able to get the above to work reliably, at this time, I all know that works is to expand